 UGC is becoming a valuable marketing tool across all industries.
-In addition to crafting content in-house and employing the services of a marketing/design agency, healthcare brands are reaching out to their customers and asking them to share success stories and patient experiences.
-Dubbed “social marketing”, this strategy allows businesses to source relevant content straight from the mouths of their customers and increase the value of their marketing all in one move.
+In addition to crafting content in-house and employing the services of a marketing/design agency, healthcare brands are reaching out to their customers.
+When patients share success stories and positive visit experiences through testimonials, it builds trust for the practice.

 When the personalized coke bottles were first brought out, the world went crazy for them.
 Customers were asked to snap pictures of themselves enjoying a Coke with their name and share it on social media.
 The result?
-Coke’s customers stepped into the role of advertiser, generating millions of revenue and a whole new image for Coke.
+Coke’s customers stepped into the role of the advertiser, generating millions of revenue and a whole new image for Coke.

-Lululemon’s #thesweatlife campaign was a UGC campaign meant to connect the brand with their guests and showcase how they are authentically sweating in their product offline.
+This was a UGC campaign meant to connect the brand with its guests and showcase how they are authentically sweating in their product offline.